luiswirth/bsc-thesis/src/matter.typ

 in contrast to the `C++` ecosystem.
 This consistency fosters a more streamlined and productive development experience.

-- *Cargo* is Rust's offical package manager and build system, which is one of the most impressive pieces of tooling.
+- *Cargo* is Rust's official package manager and build system, which is one of the most impressive pieces of tooling.
 It eliminates the need for traditional build tools like Makefiles and CMake, which are often complex and difficult to maintain—not to mention the dozens of other build systems for `C++`.